Terasology/Potions/README.md

 * BlindWalk - Turns the player blind for 5 seconds along with speed decrease (Awaiting API integration for the No_Visibility effect to work)
 * Battle - It increases your damage withstand limit and helps you regenrate faster.
 * Super Heal - Restores a vast amount of HP
+* Sacred - Regenerates 3 HP per second for 10 seconds, increases the user's base max health by 25% for 30 seconds, and also cures poison status.

 ## Contribution